 At the proposal stage, an estimated budget is determined based on the expected expenses to complete the project.
 As work on the project progresses, changes in the budget distribution may be necessary due to increased cost for items or changes in what is needed to complete the project.

-The process is different for fixed price and cost reimbursable awards; also, some awards may need prior written approval from the sponsor.
-Submitting a budget adjustment does not add funds to the overall award amount; if this is necessary, a supplemental request would need to be submitted to the sponsor through the Office of Research research administrator.
+The process is different for fixed price and cost reimbursable awards, but the budget amendment form will need to be filled out for both.
+Also, some awards may need prior written approval from the sponsor.
+Submitting a budget amendment does not add funds to the overall award amount; if this is necessary, a supplemental request would need to be submitted to the sponsor through the Office of Research research administrator.

 - Cost reimbursable award: UNO invoices the sponsor based on the actual expenses charged to the award by the PI.
 UNO will only receive the full award amount if allowable expenses are posted equaling the full award.